Waldir/gulp-imgsize-inline/README.md

 Type: `object`\
 Default: `{}`

-An object with class names as keys and a number to multiply by as the value.
-The following example will multiply the width and height of all of the images that have the class of `x2` by 2.
+An object with class names as keys and a number to divide by as the value.
+The following example will divide the width and height of all of the images that have the class of `x2` by 2.
 Useful for when images @x2 are used for higher ppi monitors.

 ```